Skip to content

 -P Use persistent messages

-11. If you look at your MQ Explorer, you should now see that your queue is populated with lots of messages!
+1. In MQ Explorer, you should now see that MP1B.TESTER is populated with many messages.

 MQ Explorer display of message depth on queue